What is the Polar Vortex?

 Stock your vehicle.
 Create an emergency kit with items like blankets, food, water and flashlights.

 Prepare for electrical outages.
 Make sure you have blankets and flashlights readily available.
-Also, consider charging all electronic devices, having bottled water, and non-perishable foods.
+Also, consider charging all electronic devices, bottled water, and non-perishable foods.

 Protect your home from the outdoor elements.
 Make sure windows and doors are locked and seal any areas that may have drafts.